Halifax, West Yorkshire: Transport

 Public bus and train transportation in Halifax is managed and subsidised by West Yorkshire Metro.
 It was announced in January 2009 that Halifax was to have a direct rail link to London after a long campaign backed by many, including the local paper the Courier; the service began to run on 23 May 2010.

 Bus

 Most of the bus services operate from Halifax bus station.
-First West Yorkshire operate most services in the town, Yorkshire Tiger operate multiple south Calderdale services.
-Arriva Yorkshire operate services that link Halifax with Dewsbury and Wakefield.
+First West Yorkshire operate most services in the town, Team Pennine, part of the Transdev Blazefield group operating a small number of routes.
+Arriva Yorkshire currently operate the 255 Leeds to Halifax route.
 First operate bus services from Halifax to Huddersfield, Bradford and Leeds.
 First also run services into other counties, Rochdale in Greater Manchester and Burnley in Lancashire.